seungwoochoe/dictionanki/README.md

 - This code makes word-definition sets ready to be imported into Anki.
 You just need to import the created text file.
 - There are several options that you can choose from.
 Check out the options in the first few lines of [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js).
 - You can prune extra information like comparative and superlative form information, plural form information, regular verb conjugation forms information,  *ORIGIN* part, and more specific definitions that are starting with "•".
-- You can italicize and change font color of labels—*[with object], archaic, mainly British, North American, Biology*, ...— and example sentences.
+- You can italicize and change the font color of labels—*[with object], archaic, mainly British, North American, Biology*, ...—and example sentences.
 - You can replace words from example sentences with underscores (______).
 <br/>